LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

-• Vector index: optimized for searching high-dimensional data (like images, audio, or text embeddings) by finding the most similar vectors efficiently.
+• Vector Index: Optimized for searching high-dimensional data (like images, audio, or text embeddings) by efficiently finding the most similar vectors

 Scalar indices serve as a foundational optimization layer, accelerating filtering across diverse search workloads.
-They can be combined with
+They can be combined with:

 • Infers the vector column from the table schema

-• Parameter Autotuning: LanceDB analyzes your data distribution to automatically configure indexing parameters.
+• Parameter Autotuning: LanceDB analyzes your data distribution to automatically configure indexing parameters

 Vector Index